Location, Location, Location!

 Cal Poly Pomona

-This campus has fantastic Japanese and Rose Gardens not far from each other, as well as buildings with brick and metal architecture for a more urban look.
+This campus has fantastic Japanese and Rose Gardens not far from each other, green hills and blooms in the spring, as well as buildings with brick and metal architecture for a more urban look.

 Scripps College – Claremont

-This beautiful campus has a Mediterranean feel with stunning courtyards, rose gardens, classic architecture, arches, wooden doors and more.
-Such a great variety here.
+This beautiful campus has a Mediterranean feel with stunning courtyards, rose gardens, classic architecture, arches, wooden doors and more…such great variety here.

 CHINO CREEK WETLANDS

 This spot has a mix of urban metal structures, nature, water, and trails.
-It’s a well-rounded location for different looks.
+It’s a well-rounded location for unique looks.

 Claremont Train Station & Packing House

-This location has a great mix of classic architecture, railroad tracks, greens, and an urban vibe, all within a couple of blocks in downtown Claremont.
+This location has a great mix of classic architecture, railroad tracks, green spaces, and an urban vibe, all within a couple of blocks in downtown Claremont.

 Downtown Glendora & Azusa

 Both of these towns have great downtown areas with bright colors, brick, art and textures.
-The Glendora mural is a must in this location.
+The Glendora mural is a must for Glendora seniors!

 THE LAB ANTI MALL – COSTA MESA